RAK4600 Breakout Board Quick Start Guide

 Configure the ABP Mode on the Platform

-Check Disable frame-counter validation to prevent the node-side counting frame counting from starting from zero after the node is powered on during the test, and the server cannot synchronize the node-side counting, causing the transmission to fail.
+Check Disable frame-counter validation to prevent issues during testing where the node-side frame counter resets to zero after the node is powered on.
+Without this setting, the server may fail to synchronize with the node-side counter, causing transmission errors.

 - Fill the parameters requested, as appears in Figure 62: